 - Under the Assessment Title field please ensure the name reflects the name given in SPOT for the assessment (UG only)

-- Once you have submitted a mitigating circumstance form, please do not submit a new form for the same issue, simply update the new information on the same form and tell the Student Support Office by email when you have updated the form.
+- Once you have submitted a mitigating circumstance form, please do not submit a new form for the same issue, simply tell the Wellbeing Team by email to update the information.

 Late flag removal (Undergraduate students only)

 For students with minor ailments or other issues that have impacted their studies for five days or less and who have missed coursework and/or lab deadlines, please apply to have a late flag removed in accordance with the process outlined for reporting absence.